MinnPost/election-night-api/README.md

 # Election Night API

-A set of scrapers to create an API for election night applications.
+A set of tools, configurations, and instructions to collect and serve election results on election night - the Super Bowl of data news - while still providing an off-season service and focusing on saving resources as much as possible.

 This is aimed at small to medium orgs that cannot afford services like AP or Reuters elections, or orgs that need more local results.
 This works best with states that have an election night feed.

 The architecture of this application is based on [ScraperWiki](https://scraperwiki.com), a platform for scraping and serving data.
 The main reason for this is so that on or around election night, an organization can run its own server with high resources, while using the [free](https://scraperwiki.com/pricing) (for [journalists](https://wordpress.scraperwiki.com/solutions/data-journalism/)) infrastructure of ScraperWiki the rest of the year.